WoodMaz/family-tree/README.md

 # Documentation

 ### Features
 This project is a family-tree app.
+It allows to:
+* create and manage complex family trees;
-It allows to create a complex tree and export it in a GEDCOM format
+* export them in a GEDCOM format;
+* merge trees

 ### Database